The Bankrate promise

 Following the example above, say you put 20 percent down on a home costing $400,000, and you get a 30-year fixed-rate mortgage to finance the remaining $320,000 at 6.6 percent interest.
 At that rate, your monthly payment would come to about $2,043 (excluding homeowners insurance and property taxes).
 If your rate was 7.0 percent, you’d pay slightly more, about $2,128, per month.

 At first, more of your monthly mortgage payment covers the cost of the interest, but as you continue to repay the loan, more of that payment tackles the principal.
 Mortgages tend to be structured this way because it’s less risky for the lender.

 A mortgage is an amortizing loan, meaning you’ll repay the loan in installments over time.
 You can use Bankrate’s amortization calculator to see how your monthly payments change over your loan term, and how much goes to principal and how much goes to interest at different points in your repayment period.

 The taxes you pay for in your monthly mortgage payment are property taxes, which are determined by the assessed value of your home or other homes in your tax jurisdiction.
 Typically, your lender collects these taxes for you through your mortgage payment, holds them in an escrow account and pays them on your behalf when they come due.

-Lenders require you to purchase homeowners insurance in order for you to obtain a mortgage.
-Insurance provides coverage for you in the event your home is damaged, and also serves to protect the asset — your home — that your lender is using as collateral to secure your loan.
+Lenders require you to purchase homeowners insurance to obtain a mortgage.
+Insurance provides coverage for you in the event your home is damaged and also serves to protect the asset — your home — that your lender is using as collateral to secure your loan.

 Why is PITI important?